What does it mean to be involved in research?

 - GenerationR have groups across the UK that support young people’s involvement in research.

-A patient research ambassador is someone who promotes health research from a patient point of view and helps communicate the value of being involved in research to other patients and the public.
-To find out more please visit their website or watch the video below.
+- Become a Research Champion, someone who promotes health research from a patient point of view and helps communicate the value of being involved in research to other patients and the public.